ECisneros20/Thesis/README.md

 	roslaunch thesis_description spawn_robot.launch

 This second line will initiate RVIZ with the previous configuration.
-By default, LaserScan, PointCloud2 and IMU are not working in RVIZ.
+By default, LaserScan, PointCloud2 and IMU are not enabled in RVIZ in order to slow down any computer.

 ## References